vasuskimo/srt-with-ice/README.md

 [![ConanCenter][ConanCenter-badge]][ConanCenter-package]

-## What is SRT?
+## What is SRT With ICE?

 **Secure Reliable Transport (SRT)** is a transport protocol for ultra low (sub-second) latency live video and audio streaming, as well as for generic bulk data transfer[^1].
 SRT is available as an open-source technology with the code on GitHub, a published [Internet Draft](https://datatracker.ietf.org/doc/html/draft-sharabayko-srt-01), and a growing [community of SRT users](https://www.srtalliance.org/).
+This repo adds ICE to it.

 SRT is applied to contribution and distribution endpoints as part of a video stream workflow to deliver the best quality and lowest latency video at all times.